 If you’re interested in learning more about the different styles found throughout the country, visit the National Museum of Ceramics in Safi.
 It’s a nice walk up to the Kechla, another fortress built by the Portuguese.
 There you can find well-preserved examples of traditional Moroccan Pottery and explanations of the their history and techniques.

 I highly recommend visiting Safi to people who love pots.
-There’s a lot to learn and it’s a great to the more popular tourist destinations.
+There’s a lot to learn and it’s a great alternative to the more popular tourist destinations.
 If you enjoy the laid-back vibe in Safi, I can also recommend Oualidia.
 About an hour north of Safi, it’s a small coastal village located next to a protected natural lagoon.